KevinA2505/VastVoid/README.md

 * The flagship also fields defensive drones that orbit the vessel and intercept nearby threats.
 * Ships can deploy a **Chrono Tachionic Whip** that slows enemies within a small field.
-* A new **Spores** weapon releases a damaging cloud that lasts four seconds and reaches 30% farther.
+* A new **Spores** weapon releases a damaging cloud that lasts four seconds, reaches 30% farther and spreads across a moderately wide cone.
+Spores now burst from the ship before settling in place, appear 15% larger and are 25% more numerous for better visibility.
 * Charge the **Ionized Symbiont** to fire a shot that latches onto enemy hulls and inflicts damage over time.

 ### Defensive drones